Computer Engineering

 major

-Computer Engineering (CpE) is a discipline that embodies the science and technology of design, construction, implementation, and maintenance of software and hardware components of computing systems and computer-controlled equipment.
-Studies in computer engineering integrate fields from both computer science (CS) and electrical engineering (EE).
+Computer Engineering (CpE) is a discipline with core competencies based in knowledge of interaction between computer software and hardware, thereby providing a balance among computer systems, hardware, and software as well as theory and applications.
+It embodies the science and technology of design, development, and maintenance of computing and computer-controlled systems by integrating principles and techniques from computer science (CS) and electrical engineering (EE).

 About this Program